Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Empirical Evaluation

 \subsection{Conditional Activation Steering}

-\paragraph{Computing Condition Vectors.} Motivated by the observation that the sign of $\alpha$ can enable explicit control on the task, we compute condition vectors to identify whether a given model is processing a valid or an invalid argument from the internal activations and then modulate the parameter $\alpha$ accordingly (i.e., setting $\alpha<0$ if the condition is \emph{valid}, and $\alpha>0$ otherwise).
-To this end, we collect condition activation vectors for validity from the training set (separating valid from invalid arguments) and experiment with both \cast{} and \ours{}.
+\paragraph{Computing Condition Vectors.} Motivated by the observation that the sign of $\alpha$ enables explicit control, we compute condition vectors to identify whether a given model is processing a valid or an invalid argument from the internal activations and then modulate the parameter $\alpha$ accordingly (i.e., setting $\alpha<0$ if \emph{valid}, and $\alpha>0$ otherwise).
+To this end, we collect condition activation vectors for validity from the training set and experiment with both \cast{} and \ours{}.

-\paragraph{Conditional steering is effective on unresponsive models.} We found that both \cast{} and \ours{} are effective in improving ACC/CE for both Llama 3b and Qwen 3b (see Table \ref{tab:conditional_results}).
-Moreover, while the results on Qwen show that \cast{} and \ours{} have a similar effect, the results on Llama reveal that \ours{} is significanlty more effective, leading to an absolute increase in accuracy of up to 15\%.
-Figure \ref{fig:detailed_contrastive_steering} (bottom) shows the impact of \ours{} on Llama 3b with different values of $\alpha$ (with the sign dynamically determined at inference time).
+\paragraph{Conditional steering is effective on unresponsive models.} We found that both \cast{} and \ours{} are effective in improving Acc/CE for both Llama 3b and Qwen 3b (see Table \ref{tab:conditional_results}).
+Moreover, while the results on Qwen show that \cast{} and \ours{} have a similar effect, the results on Llama reveal that \ours{} is significantly more effective, leading to an absolute increase in accuracy of up to 15\%.
+Figure \ref{fig:detailed_contrastive_steering_main} (b) shows the impact of \ours{} on Llama 3b with different values of $\alpha$ (with the sign dynamically determined).